zoctarine/vscode-fiction-writer/docs/features/exporting.md

 - if `chapter1.md` is opened, and **Compile toc.md** command is run, then `/part1/toc.md` will be used.
 - if `chapter4.md` is opened, and **Compile toc.md** command is run, then `/toc.md` from workspace root will be used.

+> Note: the name of the toc.md can be configured in settings.